-Those who possess a high school diploma or a high school equivalency (General Educational Development (GED[®]) or alternative approved examination) may enroll as certificate degree or associate degree-seeking students.
-Other persons may enroll as certificate degree or associate degree-seeking students.
+Those who possess a high school diploma or a high school equivalency (General Educational Development (GED®) or alternative approved examination) may enroll as certificate degree or associate degree-seeking students.
 Other persons may enroll as certificate degree or associate degree-seeking students on an ability to benefit basis, but shall be regularly evaluated to determine whether their performance indicates an ability to continue their studies.
 Copies of high school transcripts, health records and transcripts of previous college work are not required for admission to community colleges.
 Participation in certain federal, state, and/or institutional financial aid programs or admissions to specific academic programs do require copies of high school transcripts, high school equivalency exam scores, and/or prior college work be provided.
 Individuals are encouraged to check with the appropriate institutional officials to determine the documents required for participation in or admission to such programs.
 If a student wants credit for prior college work completed, then official transcripts must be provided.